OB-lab/James_et_al._2021-MBE/README.md

 However, when jointly calling SNPs, you must be careful with how the variant caller outputs the data.
 Typically, variant-calling software only outputs variant sites.
 However, if SNPs are being called on separate populations, and then combined, you will be unable to distinguish between monomorphic sites, and those that are missing data.
 Therefore, it is important to output all variant and invariant sites when a study has multiple populations that are independently being jointly called.
 For instance, the ```--report-monomorphic``` flag within ```FreeBayes``` achieves this.

 Due to computational constraints, we excluded contigs with extremely high coverage (removal of a contig if any site was >1,000X for an individual).
 This was an arbitrary cut-off value.
-Even if we called SNPs within these high coverage regions, these sites would have been in the downstream filtering steps due to their high coverage.
+Even if we called SNPs within these high coverage regions, these sites would have been removed in the downstream filtering steps due to their high coverage.

 ```
 ./freebayes -f reference.fasta ind1.sort.rg.bam ind2.sort.rg.bam --use-best-n-alleles 4 --report-monomorphic --genotype-qualities  –targets high_coverage_regions.bed >pop1_joint_raw.vcf